-A. Hardware selection and design
+3.1 Hardware selection and design

-The new humanoid robot prototype HR18 (4.5 kg weight, 55 cm height, cf. Fig. 1) was developed by the Hajime Research Institute and consists of 24 actuated rotational joints; 14 of them are the most relevant ones for walking: 6 in each leg in the standard configuration for 6-dof humanoid robot legs (cf. Fig. 2) and two in the waist for forward/backward (pitch) and left/right turning motion of the waist.
-Motion of the 4-dof arms may be used for stabilization of locomotion.
-The head joint with the camera has 2-dof.
+The new autonomous humanoid robot prototype HR18 (< 4 kg weight, 55 cm height, cf. Fig. 1) was developed by a cooperation of the Hajime Research Institute and TU Darmstadt.
+It consists of 24 actuated rotational joints, 2 cameras and onboard computing; 14 joints are the most relevant ones for walking: 6 in each leg in the standard configuration for 6-degree-of-freedom (DoF) humanoid robot legs (cf. Fig. 2) and two in the waist for forward/backward (pitch) and left/right turning motion of the waist.
+Motion of the 4-DoF arms may be used for stabilization of locomotion.
+The head joint with the articulated camera has 2-DoF.

-Metal frames for links and body are only used where really needed, i.e. mainly to connect the motors and to protect the controller boards from impacts in case of falling down.
-For all joints Robotis DX-117 servo motors are used which are operated at 14.8 V, have a maximum speed of 0.138 sec/60° and a maximum torque of 33.4 kg-cm.
-Besides controlling the position of the joints with adjustable control parameters, the servos are able to monitor their operation environment, e.g. temperature of the motor or voltage of the power supply.
+Metal frames for links and body are only used where really needed, i.e.

+mainly to connect the motors and to protect the controller boards from impacts in case of falling down.
+For all joints Robotis DX-117 servo motors are used which are operated at 14.8 V, have a maximum speed of 434.78 sr/s and a maximum torque of about 3.28 Nm.Besides controlling the position of the joints with adjustable control parameters, the servos are able to monitor their operation environment, e.g. temperature of the motor or voltage of the power supply.